jeffureta/jeffureta/README.md

 - `index.js` serves as the main entry point, importing and orchestrating the other modules.
 - This modular structure improves maintainability and makes it easier to write and run unit tests.
 - The rest of the project structure remains the same, with Markdown posts in the `posts/` directory and metadata in `posts.json`.

+- Add an `images/` folder at the repository root for post images, thumbnails, and other static assets used by the site.

 ## Phase 2: Frontend (`index.html`)